 PCMCH developed three distinct paediatric levels of inpatient care that take into consideration the acuity of the presenting complaint; the medical complexity of the patient’s underlying condition; and/or the complexity of the surgery or procedure required.
 The goal is to ensure that quality services are provided to paediatric patients and their families as close to home as possible, in the right place, at the right time, and by the right provider(s).
 Additionally, the levels will:

 - Help provide a clear, consistent, and transparent understanding of services provided at any given hospital site;

 - Enable healthcare professionals to know where to call for advice and consultation;

 - Support the flow of patients to both higher and lower levels of care, including repatriation;

 - Foster shared-care management of patients when appropriate;

-- Facilitate dialogue that will help to identify gaps and opportunities for capacity building, quality initiatives, etc. at the organizational, regional and provincial level; and
+- Facilitate dialogue that identifies gaps and opportunities for capacity building, quality initiatives, system improvements, etc. at the organizational, regional and provincial levels; and

 - Enable a seamless system of care across the maternal-newborn-paediatric continuum.